RTEMS/rtems-docs/eng/req/items.rst

 This set of attributes specifies a parameter for the test run function.
-In case this parameter is used in an :ref:`SpecTypeActionRequirementItemType` item, then the parameter is also added as a member to the test context, see :ref:`SpecTypeActionRequirementTestContextMember`.
+In case this parameter is used in an :ref:`SpecTypeActionRequirementItemType` item, then the parameter is also added as a member to the test context, see :ref:`SpecTypeTestContextMember`.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

 description
     The attribute value shall be a string.
 It shall be the description of the